holzeis/chainedvoting/README.md

 ## Start the project

-The docker images are setup and uploaded to my private repository space on bluemix "smarterdispatch".
+The docker images are setup and uploaded to my private repository space on dockerhub "richardholzeis".

+start services
-`docker-compose -f docker-compose-local up -d`
+`docker-compose -f docker-compose-local.yaml up -d`

+stop services
+`docker-compose -f docker-compose-local.yaml down`

 This will start 5 containers